tkuboi/csc365WebAppExampleStepByStep/steps/step1/README.md

                 - WEB-INF
                     - web.xml
                 - index.jsp
+8. copy the build section over to your pom.xml from the web.xml included in this direcotry.

-8. build the project
+9. build the project
-9. Edit Run Configuration
+10. Edit Run Configuration
     - create a Maven configuration
-    - set the command line: `clean compile war:war tomcat7:run`
+    - set the command line: ```clean compile war:war tomcat7:run```
-10. run the app
+11. run the app
-11. on your web browser, go to http://localhost:8080/{app_name}
+12. on your web browser, go to http://localhost:8080/{app_name}
-12. you should be able to see `Hello World!`
+13. you should be able to see `Hello World!`